AlveeShariar2/studio/PUBLISHING_GUIDE.md

 ### 4.1.
 First-Time Setup & Device Linking

-**Objective:** Securely link the child's device to the parent's dashboard.
+**Objective:** Securely link the child's device to the parent's dashboard and automatically hide the app upon successful connection.

 **Steps:**
-1.  **Initiation (Admin Dashboard):** The parent clicks "Add New Device" on the dashboard, which displays a unique, short-lived **Connection Code** (e.g., `A4B-9K2-C7D`).
+1.  **Initiation (Admin Dashboard):** The parent clicks "Add New Device" on the dashboard.
+The dashboard displays a unique, short-lived **Connection Code** (e.g., `A4B-9K2-C7D`).
 This code is temporarily stored in Firebase under a path like `/pending_connections/{connection_code}`.

-2.  **User Input (Child App):** The child app, on its first launch, will prompt the user to enter this Connection Code.
+2.  **User Input (Child App):** The child app, on its first launch, will present a simple UI prompting the user to enter this Connection Code.

 3.  **Verification & Linking (Child App):**
     *   The child app verifies the entered code against the `/pending_connections` path in Firebase.
     *   Upon successful verification, the child app generates a `UNIQUE_DEVICE_ID` (e.g., using `UUID`).
     *   It then creates the main device node at `devices/{UNIQUE_DEVICE_ID}`, populating it with initial device info (`deviceName`, `model`).
+    *   **Crucially, it sets the initial `isStealthMode` value to `true` at `devices/{UNIQUE_DEVICE_ID}/settings/isStealthMode`.**
+    *   After setting the initial data, the app immediately executes the local "Stealth Mode" function (detailed in section 4.3.a) to hide its own icon.
-    *   Finally, it removes the code from `/pending_connections`.
+    *   Finally, it removes the used code from `/pending_connections`.

-4.  **Confirmation (Admin Dashboard):** The dashboard, listening for changes under `/devices`, will detect the new device and add it to the list, completing the linking process.
+4.  **Confirmation (Admin Dashboard):** The dashboard, listening for changes under `/devices`, will detect the new device and add it to the list, completing the seamless and discreet linking process.

 ### 4.2.
 Persistent Background Service

 **Objective:** The app must run continuously in the background to collect data and listen for commands, even if the app is closed or the phone restarts.

 **Implementation (Android):**
 *   Use a `ForegroundService`.
-This displays a persistent notification, making it less likely for the OS to kill the service.
+This displays a persistent (but discreet) notification, making it less likely for the OS to kill the service.
 *   Use a `BroadcastReceiver` to listen for the `BOOT_COMPLETED` action to restart the service after the device reboots.
 *   **Required Permissions:** `FOREGROUND_SERVICE`, `RECEIVE_BOOT_COMPLETED`.